-During the year, there were related party transactions entered into by the Group during the year, details of which are set out below:
+During the year, there were related party transactions entered into by the Group, details of which are set out below:

-Related party relationship nip Nature of transaction 2022 HK\$'000 Key management personnel, other Short-term benefits 6,571 9,174 than directors of the Company Post-employment benefits 127 114 6,698 9,288
+Related party relationship Nature of transaction 2024 2023 HK\$'000 HK\$'000 Key management personnel, Short-term benefits 6,436 6,571 other than directors Post-employment benefits 55 127 6,491 6,698

-The remuneration of key management personnel are recommended by the remuneration committee and subsequently approved by the directors of the Company, are determined by reference to the Group's and the individuals' performance.
+The remuneration of key management personnel are recommended by the remuneration committee and subsequently approved by the directors, are determined by reference to the Group's and the individuals' performance.

-29. FINANCIAL INSTRUMENTS BY CATEGORY
+27. FINANCIAL INSTRUMENTS BY CATEGORY